o3-cloud/awesome-llm-cli/README.md

 [qllm](https://github.com/quantalogic/qllm) - QLLM (QuantaLogic LLM) is a powerful and flexible Command Line Interface (CLI) for interacting with multiple Large Language Model (LLM) providers.

+[aider](https://github.com/paul-gauthier/aider) - Aider lets you pair program with LLMs, to edit code in your local git repository.
+Start a new project or work with an existing git repo.

 ## Local LLM Model Management

 [ollama](https://github.com/ollama/ollama) - Get up and running with large language models.
 Basically Docker for running OpenSource LLMs.